Nikhil1998-Mogre/Nikhil1998-mogre/README.md

 - 📫 How to reach me **nikhilmogre1998@gmail.com**

-- 📄 Know about my experiences [Data Analyst with 2 months of hands-on experience in the Data Science domain](Data Analyst with 2 months of hands-on experience in the Data Science domain)
+- 📄 Know about my experiences [2-Month Experience at UDEN in Data Science](2-Month Experience at UDEN in Data Science)

 - ⚡ Fun fact **I think I am funny😁**